STYJ/simontan.dev/posts/favourite-quotes.md

 > It's not that "You don't know what you want", it's because "you want a lot of things and don't like choosing". - [Sah Kilic](https://medium.com/swlh/if-you-dont-know-what-you-want-this-is-for-you-6f7491ca2fb4)

 > The best time to do something was yesterday.
 The next best time is now. - Not sure... 🤔

+> Take many small achievable steps instead of a few large risky steps.
+The former depends on you, the latter on luck. - Simon (me!)